 A word of caution, though!
 Be sure to bring the prescription-labeled box the cream came in or at the very least, just the prescription label.

 Tubes of cream don’t have the benefit of the usual prescription bottle.
-Don’t assume a security airport agent will recognize your cream(s) as prescription, particularly if you’re traveling internationally.
+Don’t assume a security airport agent will recognize your cream(s) as a prescription, particularly if you’re traveling internationally.

 If your cream is over the allotted size for security, you may also want to transfer it to a travel-sized bottle to avoid begging (and showing past rash photos at airport security!) to keep your creams from being tossed.